 accompany each detected event.
 Between the pixels is a mask 1.5

 arcminutes across.
 The optical plate holding the mirrors also contains a CID camera for real-time aspect determination and a star tracker for updating the pointing system gyro reference.
 The instrument structure for BBXRT is 4.1m long and 1m in diameter, and weighs 840 kg.
 During the mission it was attached to its own dedicated pointer in the shuttle bay, the Two-Axis Pointing System (TAPS), a generic, two-axis gimbaled pointer supplied by GSFC which was capable, in principle, of achieving stable pointing to arc minute accuracy.
 The other three telescopes making up the ASTRO-1 payload utilized a separate pointer.
-Page authors: Lorella Angelini Jesse Allen HEASARC Home | Observatories | Archive | Calibration | Software | Tools | Students/Teachers/Public Last modified: Monday, 20-Apr-2020 15:20:38 EDT The Astrophysics Science Division (ASD) at NASA's Goddard Space Flight Center (GSFC) seeks a creative, innovative individual with strong teamwork and leadership skills to serve as Director of the High Energy Astrophysics Science Archive Research Center (HEASARC).
-This will be a permanent civil servant position. + Learn more. |
+Page authors: Lorella Angelini Jesse Allen HEASARC Home | Observatories | Archive | Calibration | Software | Tools | Students/Teachers/Public Last modified: Monday, 20-Apr-2020 15:20:38 EDT HEASARC Staff Scientist Position - Applications are now being accepted for a Staff Scientist with significant experience and interest in the technical aspects of astrophysics research, to work in the High Energy Astrophysics Science Archive Research Center (HEASARC) at NASA Goddard Space Flight Center (GSFC) in Greenbelt, MD.
+Refer to the AAS Job register for full details. |